Love Island 2020 cast – meet the full line-up of singletons looking for love

 After months of anticipation, Love Island is again with extra enjoyable within the solar as 12 contestants head to the brand new villa in Cape City, South Africa, able to crack on and couple up.

-The ITV2 goliath confirmed final 12 months that an extra winter sequence was on its means with £50,00zero up for grabs.
+The ITV2 goliath confirmed final 12 months that an extra winter collection was on its means with £50,00zero up for grabs.

-Our line-up has seen a model new solid of characters enter the glowing Love Island villa in a bid to search out their kind on paper, and there have already been fireworks with Ollie quitting after solely three days, and there’s positive to be much more drama on the way in which.
+Our line-up has seen a model new forged of characters enter the glowing Love Island villa in a bid to seek out their kind on paper, and there have already been fireworks with Ollie quitting after solely three days, and there’s positive to be much more drama on the way in which.

-Laura Whitmore has taken over presenting from Caroline Flack, whereas Iain Stirling has returned to relate the sequence which airs nightly on ITV2 at 9pm, with a particular Unseen Bits episode on each Saturday.

-Right here’s what it is advisable to learn about Love Island’s 2020 line-up.
+Right here’s what you could find out about Love Island’s 2020 line-up.

-- We met the Love Island 2020 solid – right here’s what they’re actually like

 Connagh Howard